 • Opportunities for leadership and personal growth

-The J is open and accessible to everyone regardless of age, race, religion, national origin or special need.
-Yachad is our inclusion program that offers children with special needs and learning differences the opportunity to fully enjoy The J Camp experience.
+The J is open and accessible to everyone regardless of age, race, religion, national origin, gender, sexual orientation or special need.
+Yachad is our inclusion program that offers children with special needs and learning differences the opportunity to fully enjoy the Camp J experience.

-The J has the perfect facility for your child’s summer camp experience rain or shine.
-Our 17-acres include two softball fields, two soccer fields, a gaga pit, two playgrounds, a fire pit and a covered pavilion with picnic tables.
+The J is the perfect facility for your child’s summer camp experience, rain or shine.
+Our 17-acres include two softball fields, two soccer fields, two gaga pits, two playgrounds, a fire pit and a covered pavilion with picnic tables.
+The outdoor pool complex includes a nine-lane, 25-meter heated lap pool, a family pool with a diving well and the Seng Jewelers Wading Pool for our youngest swimmers.
 Camp’s indoor space includes two full-sized gymnasiums, auditorium with theatre stage, indoor child-friendly activity spaces, a heated indoor pool and a full dance studio.
-The outdoor pool complex includes a nine-lane, 25-meter heated lap pool, a family pool with a diving well and the Seng Jewelers Wading Pool for our youngest swimmers.

-Every morning our campers begin their day with music, singing and dancing.
-We honor America and Israel with beautiful renditions of ‘America the Beautiful’ and ‘Hatikvah’ (‘The Hope’ Israel’s national anthem).
-We also recite the camp pledge, which describes our plans for the day to be respectful and try new things.
+Every morning and afternoon all campers begin their day with music, singing and dancing.
+At our Morning Circle, we gather around the camp tree and honor America and Israel with beautiful renditions of ‘America the Beautiful’ and ‘Hatikvah’ (‘The Hope’ Israel’s national anthem).
+We also recite the camp pledge, which is our plan for the day to be respectful and try new things.

 Our on-site garden provides hands-on experiences include watering, tending and picking fruits and vegetables.
-The campers will learn how to grow and eat healthy food.
-The fruits and vegetables are not only enjoyed by our campers but are also donated to the Jewish Family & Career Services’ food pantry.
+The campers learn how to grow and care for all the nutritional foods grown in the garden.
+The fruits and vegetables are enjoyed by our campers and also donated to the Fresh Stop Market.